usnistgov/SAMURAI/docs/analysis/processing_the_data.rst

    :lines: 2-10
    :linenos:

 .. important:: When using the above MATLAB code, the user MUST set the :code:`samurai_root` variable to the directory where the SAMURAI code lives on their computer.
+For Python, the package must be installed (see :ref:`installation`).

 Loading the Metafile and Data